ELLIEAI7/Cliniscribe/desktop-app/INSTALLATION.md

 ### First Launch (Important!)

-When you first open CliniScribe, macOS may show a security warning because the app isn't code-signed (yet):
+When you first open CogniScribe, macOS may show a security warning because the app isn't code-signed (yet):

-**If you see "CliniScribe cannot be opened":**
+**If you see "CogniScribe cannot be opened":**

 1. Go to **System Settings** → **Privacy & Security**
 2. Scroll down to the Security section
-3. Click **"Open Anyway"** next to CliniScribe
+3. Click **"Open Anyway"** next to CogniScribe
 4. Click **Open** in the confirmation dialog

 This only happens once.
 Future launches will work normally.

 ### Uninstallation

-Simply drag **CliniScribe.app** from Applications to the Trash.
+Simply drag **CogniScribe.app** from Applications to the Trash.

 ---